GenericMappingTools/gmt/trunk/doc/rst/source/GMT_Docs.rst

 ------------------

 For a variety of data processing and plotting tasks there is a need to acknowledge that a data point is missing or unassigned.
-In the “old days” such information was passed by letting a value like -9999.99 take on the special meaning of “this is not really a value, it is missing”.
+In the "old days" such information was passed by letting a value like -9999.99 take on the special meaning of "this is not really a value, it is missing".
 The problem with this scheme is that -9999.99 (or any other floating point value) may be a perfectly reasonable data value and in such a scenario would be skipped.
 The solution adopted in *GMT* is to use the IEEE concept Not-a-Number (NaN) for this purpose.
-Mathematically, a NaN is what you get if you do an undefined mathematical operation like :math:`0/0`; in ASCII data files they appear as the textstring NaN.
+Mathematically, a NaN is what you get if you do an undefined mathematical operation like 0/0; in ASCII data files they appear as the textstring NaN.
 This value is internally stored with a particular bit pattern defined by IEEE so that special action can be taken when it is encountered by programs.
 In particular, a standard library function called ``isnan`` is used to